Technical Writing and Search Engine Optimization: Six Tips to Boost Sales and Decrease Costs

 - Creating searchable content

-- Creating help systems that are optimized for organic search
+- Creating help systems optimized for online search

 Let’s discuss these options in a bit more detail: